 Organ Scholarships at The Queen's College, Oxford provide opportunities to work within one of the UK's finest university choral establishments and to play a world-class organ.

-Auditions for those interested in holding an Organ Scholarship will be held on 18-20 September 2017.
-This year Queen’s is offering an Organ Scholarship for those wishing to commence their studies in October 2018.
+Auditions for those interested in holding an Organ Scholarship will next be held in September 2019 for entry in 2020/21.

 Application forms are available here .
 The deadline is 1st September 2019.

 Junior Organ Scholar

 Laurence John was previously organ scholar at Hereford Cathedral.
 As well as accompanying and conducting the cathedral choir for services, he also assisted with the training of the choristers.
 Whilst a student at Hereford Cathedral School, Laurence had the opportunity to work as an organist, pianist and harpsichordist with a number of the country’s leading orchestras.
 He was the piano accompanist to the school’s internationally acclaimed Cantabile Girls’ Choir and played for winning performances by the choir in the final of the Songs of Praise School Choir of the Year competition and at the International Eisteddfod in Llangollen; broadcast on BBC One and S4C respectively.
 He currently studies the organ with Stephen Farr.
 In 2019 he was awarded the Sawyer/Durrant Prize for his performance in the examinations for Associateship of the Royal College of Organists (ARCO).